leegrey/RPG-Build/README.md

 Table structure is wrapped in `<div>` tags.

+### Generate Word Frequency Analysis (`--wordfrequency` or `-wf`)

+Using the flag `--wordfrequency` or `-wf` will output a word frequency analysis, showing how often a given word or entry has been used by different tables, and will list all tables the word is used in.

+The output is sorted by usage count.

 ### CSS Style

 The output html files contain a reference to an external style sheet, called `style.css`.
 The example project supplies an example style sheet, which can be customised as needed.